-People can be in short supply in the park, but wildlife are right at home here.
-Eagles, bears, wolves and an occasional moose enjoy the solitude of this wilderness area.
+People can be in short supply in the park, but wildlife is right at home here.
+Eagles, bears, wolves, and an occasional moose enjoy the solitude of this wilderness area.
 It is advisable to check with local outfitters as to the possibility of meeting some of the animals.
 Nobody wants to feed the bears.

 Minnesota Fishing Vacation in a National Park